- Deputy Director's Welcome

 Comings and Goings

-Jeremy Newman, who has been a clinical instructor with LAIP since 2012 (and before that was a clinical student with LAIP), will be leaving in January to take a position with the Appellate Division of the State Public Defender’s Office.
+Jeremy Newman, a clinical instructor with LAIP since 2012 (and before that was a clinical student with LAIP), will be leaving in January to take a position with the Appellate Division of the State Public Defender’s Office.
 Jeremy graduated from the Law School in 2012 and began immediately after graduation as a supervising attorney for LAIP.
 In his three-and-a half years with LAIP, Jeremy became a skilled teacher and an experienced litigator (his most recent success is set forth below in the story about State v.
 Anderson).
 He will be missed professionally and personally by the staff and students at the Remington Center.

 Next month Margaret Maroney will return to the Remington Center for a third time; this time to fill in on a temporary basis as a clinical instructor with LAIP.
 She performed similar fill-in duties in 2014 for the Wisconsin Innocence Project.
 Margaret graduated from the Law School in 1978, clerked for the Wisconsin Court of Appeals, worked for LAIP as a clinical instructor from 1979 to 1981, and then served as an Assistant State Public Defender in the Appellate Division until her "retirement" in 2009.
 Margaret now has a boutique pro bono immigration law practice.